openedx/edx-platform/docs/en_us/developers/source/cognitive_load.rst

   * For Studio much of the documentation is in the product.

-* Is this feature big enough that we need to have a session with stake holders to introduce this feature BEFORE we release it?
+* Is this feature big enough that we need to have a session with stakeholders to introduce this feature BEFORE we release it?
 (PMs, Support, etc...)

   * Paid Certificates